greydevv/mango-compiler/README.md

 - [Development Progress](#development-progress)

 ### Introduction
-This repository houses the compiler for Mango, a statically-typed general purpose programming language.
+This repository houses the compiler for Mango, a statically-typed general-purpose programming language.

 Mango is a programming language inspired by the likes of [Python](https://www.python.org/), [Swift](https://developer.apple.com/swift/), [C](https://en.wikipedia.org/wiki/C_%28programming_language%29), and [C++](https://en.wikipedia.org/wiki/C%2B%2B).
-The goal of this project is to create a compiler with Mango as the proof-of-concept.
+The goal of this project is to create a compiler with Mango as the proof of concept.

 ### Why Another Programming Language?

-Let's adress the elephant in the room: why *yet another programming language*?
+Let's address the elephant in the room: why *yet another programming language*?
 Well, I don't really know, I just wanted to make a compiler.
 The language itself is just a byproduct of it.

 ### Language Reference